Do you want to host a Texas Hold 'Em poker party? Follow these tips and you're almost certain to have a good time.

 Consider using two decks per table.
 While one is in use, someone can shuffle the second deck (to be used for the next hand) to keep the game moving faster.

 Increase the blinds.
-We generally start with blinds at 1 and 2 (or 5 and 10, depending on the denominations of the chips we're using) and move them up every 15 minutes.
+You can start with blinds at 1 and 2 (or 5 and 10, depending on the denominations of the chips you're using) and move them up every 15 minutes.
 How fast you increase the blinds, and by how much, is determined by how long you want to play and the value of the chips you're using.
 For a longer game or with smaller chip values, increase the blinds less aggressively.
 For a shorter game or with larger chip values, be more aggressive in increasing the blinds.

-I recommend that two people be given complete authority to increase the blinds, as long as they both agree.
+It's recommended that two people have complete authority to increase the blinds, as long as they both agree.
 It's best to have a pre-determined schedule for increasing the blinds, but even the best-laid plans might need some adjustment.

 If you're playing with more than one table, work out a system that allows the players who are eliminated early to continue playing if they want to.
-When we had two tables, we started with five players at each (a total of 10 players).
+With two tables, you can start with five players at each (a total of 10 players).
 The first five players eliminated then started a new table (affectionately termed "The Losers Table"), while the five players who still had chips all congregated around the other table ("The Winners Table").

 Even if you play for money, you don't want people to leave feeling like they had a bad time.
-So I recommend keeping the buy-in relatively low; the same amount of money you might spend going out to dinner and a movie.
+Keep the buy-in relatively low; the same amount of money you might spend going out to dinner and a movie.
 Doing so will greatly reduce the possibility of anyone taking the game too seriously, which would cut into everyone's ability to have a good time.

-My goals for a game night, with Texas Hold 'Em or any other game, are always the same: have fun, spend time with good friends, and make sure everyone's eager to come back to the next game night.
+Your goals for a game night, with Texas Hold 'Em or any other game, should be the same: have fun, spend time with good friends, and make sure everyone's eager to come back to the next game night.